deborah-pardoq86q/notes/README.md

 5. Stay organized and up-to-date with your code and project files.
 Version control systems like Git can be invaluable for tracking changes and coordinating team efforts.
 6. Don' t be afraid to ask for help or advice from more experienced colleagues.
 Learning from others and sharing knowledge is an essential part of growing as a programmer.
 7. Keep learning and staying up to date with new technologies and programming languages.
 The industry is constantly changing, so it' is important to adapt and grow with it.

+# 2023-11-22
+- "Programming today is a race between software engineers striving to build bigger and better idiot-proof programs, and the universe trying to produce bigger and better idiots.
+So far, the universe is winning." - Rick Cook

+This quote highlights the ongoing challenge that programmers face in creating user-friendly and robust software, while also acknowledging the ever-increasing complexity of technology and the potential for users to misuse or misunderstand it.
+It serves as a reminder to continually strive for simplicity and clarity in our code, while also anticipating and accommodating for the unexpected.